===========================================================================

 dws is a little script designed to let you easily check one or more distro's rankings at distrowatch.com.
 Defaults to Debian 7 day rankings, but you can change the defaults by editing the top 2 variables.

-Installation is simple, just download it, and set it executable (ArchLinux and Pardus users, change /usr/local/bin to /usr/bin):
+Installation is simple, just download it, and set it executable (Pardus users, change /usr/local/bin to /usr/bin):

 cd /usr/local/bin && wget -Nc smxi.org/dws && chmod +x dws